charlie-wallin/sas-for-class/README.md

 3. Protect your credentials

-Make sure `db_credentials.php` is listed in your `.gitignore` file so it is not committed to version control: `/private/db_credentials.php`
+Make sure `db_credentials.php` is listed in your `.gitignore` file so it is not committed to version control: `/private/db_credentials.php` or use a git `.env` file.

 ## Usage